JacobBumgarner/VesselVio/Build.md

 To avoid this mess, we use the popular python environment manager: pyenv.
 If you've already got a python environment setup, skip to step 4.

-1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) as directed by the developers.
+1. Install <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank" rel="noopener noreferrer">Git</a> as directed by the developers.  . . .

 2. Install [pyenv-winows](https://github.com/pyenv-win/pyenv-win) as directed by the developers or by following the instructions below.
    - Paste the following command into your command prompt